railsuser2014/openobject-doc-book-en/3/3_6/managing_accounts.rst

    *Prepare Reminders*

+OpenERP allows you to plan your reminders in the future; you could start a cycle today for invoices due at the end of the week, for instance.
 OpenERP presents you with a list of partners who are due to be reminded, which you can modify before starting the procedure.
-On the second tab of the form, you can supply the information you will send in the email reminder.
+On the ``Email Settings`` tab of the form, you can supply the information you will send in the email reminder.

+You can either print the reminders or send them by email.
+From the ``Email Settings`` tab, you can select the ``Test Print`` checkbox to print the reminders as a preview only, without adding follow-up data to the reminded invoices.
+This way you can easily preview reminders to be sent.

 The system then gives you a PDF report with all of the reminder letters for each partner.
 Each letter is produced in the language of the partner (if that is available), and you can therefore get letters in several languages in the same PDF on several pages.

-You should check the due date of customers and/or suppliers before starting the reminder procedure.
-You get a list of unreconciled entries' accounts.
+From the Journal Items view, you can check the due date of customers before starting the reminder procedure.
+You will get a list of unreconciled entries.
 You can then modify the date, the last follow-up and the level of reminder for each entry.

 To obtain a detailed statistical report of sent follow-ups use the menus in :menuselection:`Accounting --> Reporting --> Generic Reporting --> Partners --> Follow-ups Sent`.
+This screen will let you analyse your reminder data in various ways, e.g. by reminder level, by partner or for a combination of these data.
+You can also group by ``Latest Followup Date``.

 The different reports are standard OpenERP screens, so you can filter them and explore the elements in detail.